A wrongfully convicted man who spent 23 years in prison will receive $1.5 million from the state of Kansas

 (CNN)Lamonte McIntyre spent 23 years behind bars for a double murder he didn't commit.
-On Monday, he was awarded $1.5 million to settle a lawsuit for his wrongful conviction, the Kansas Sate Attorney General's office announced.
+On Monday, he was awarded $1.5 million to settle a lawsuit for his wrongful conviction, the Kansas State Attorney General's office announced.

 McIntyre was 17 years old when he was convicted and sentenced to life imprisonment for the 1994 murders of Donald Ewing and Doniel Quinn.
 He served 8,583 days behind bars before being released and exonerated in October 2017.